brylevkirill/notes/Artificial Intelligence.md

 ----

-  ["Driven by compression progress: A simple principle explains essential aspects of subjective beauty, novelty, surprise, interestingness, attention, curiosity, creativity, art, science, music, jokes"](http://arxiv.org/abs/0812.4360) by Juergen Schmidhuber `paper`
+  ["Driven by Compression Progress: A Simple Principle Explains Essential Aspects of Subjective Beauty, Novelty, Surprise, Interestingness, Attention, Curiosity, Creativity, Art, Science, Music, Jokes"](#driven-by-compression-progress-a-simple-principle-explains-essential-aspects-of-subjective-beauty-novelty-surprise-interestingness-attention-curiosity-creativity-art-science-music-jokes-schmidhuber) by Juergen Schmidhuber `paper` `summary`
 >	"I argue that data becomes temporarily interesting by itself to some self-improving, but computationally limited, subjective observer once he learns to predict or compress the data in a better way, thus making it subjectively simpler and more beautiful.
 Curiosity is the desire to create or discover more non-random, non-arbitrary, regular data that is novel and surprising not in the traditional sense of Boltzmann and Shannon but in the sense that it allows for compression progress because its regularity was not yet known.
 This drive maximizes interestingness, the first derivative of subjective beauty or compressibility, that is, the steepness of the learning curve.
 It motivates exploring infants, pure mathematicians, composers, artists, dancers, comedians, yourself, and artificial systems."

-  ["Formal Theory of Creativity, Fun, and Intrinsic Motivation"](http://people.idsia.ch/~juergen/ieeecreative.pdf) by Juergen Schmidhuber `paper`
+  ["Formal Theory of Creativity, Fun, and Intrinsic Motivation"](#formal-theory-of-creativity-fun-and-intrinsic-motivation-schmidhuber) by Juergen Schmidhuber `paper` `summary`
 >	"The simple but general formal theory of fun & intrinsic motivation & creativity is based on the concept of maximizing intrinsic reward for the active creation or discovery of novel, surprising patterns allowing for improved prediction or data compression.
 It generalizes the traditional field of active learning, and is related to old but less formal ideas in aesthetics theory and developmental psychology.
 It has been argued that the theory explains many essential aspects of intelligence including autonomous development, science, art, music, humor.
 This overview first describes theoretically optimal (but not necessarily practical) ways of implementing the basic computational principles on exploratory, intrinsically motivated agents or robots, encouraging them to provoke event sequences exhibiting previously unknown but learnable algorithmic regularities."

-  ["On Learning to Think: Algorithmic Information Theory for Novel Combinations of Reinforcement Learning Controllers and Recurrent Neural World Models"](#on-learning-to-think-algorithmic-information-theory-for-novel-combinations-of-reinforcement-learning-controllers-and-recurrent-neural-world-models-schmidhuber) by Juergen Schmidhuber `paper`
+  ["On Learning to Think: Algorithmic Information Theory for Novel Combinations of Reinforcement Learning Controllers and Recurrent Neural World Models"](#on-learning-to-think-algorithmic-information-theory-for-novel-combinations-of-reinforcement-learning-controllers-and-recurrent-neural-world-models-schmidhuber) by Juergen Schmidhuber `paper` `summary`
 >	"Humans, even as infants, invent their own tasks in a curious and creative fashion, continually increasing their problem solving repertoire even without an external reward or teacher.
 They seem to get intrinsic reward for creating experiments leading to observations that obey a previously unknown law that allows for better compression of the observations - corresponding to the discovery of a temporarily interesting, subjectively novel regularity.
 For example, a video of 100 falling apples can be greatly compressed via predictive coding once the law of gravity is discovered.
 Likewise, the video-like image sequence perceived while moving through an office can be greatly compressed by constructing an internal 3D model of the office space.
 The 3D model allows for re-computing the entire high-resolution video from a compact sequence of very low-dimensional eye coordinates and eye directions.
 The model itself can be specified by far fewer bits of information than needed to store the raw pixel data of a long video.
 Even if the 3D model is not precise, only relatively few extra bits will be required to encode the observed deviations from the predictions of the model."

 >	"Even mirror neurons are easily explained as by-products of history compression.
 They fire both when an animal acts and when the animal observes the same action performed by another.
 Due to mutual algorithmic information shared by perceptions of similar actions performed by various animals, efficient RNN-based predictive coding profits from using the same feature detectors (neurons) to encode the shared information, thus saving storage space."